shivajiva101/KlipperWrt/README.md

 <details>
   <summary>Click to expand!</summary>

-### Installing Script method
+### Installation by Script
 Fresh installation of the chosen firmware release using stable releases of Klipper & Moonraker
 <details>
   <summary>Click for STEPS!</summary>

-This method uses 2 scripts to foramt a sd card and make it extroot and another one that installs everything from the internet.
+This method uses 2 scripts, one to foramt the sd card and make it extroot and another to install everything from the web.

 #### STEPS: